 Send materials to: SLJ Book Review, School Library Journal, 160 Varick Street, 11th Floor, New York, NY 10013

-DVDs and Audio recordings (audiobooks and CDs) are eligible for review if they were released during the current year and designed for an audience through the 12th grade.
+DVDs and audio recordings (audiobooks and CDs) are eligible for review if they were released during the current year and designed for an audience preschool through the 12th grade.
 Please submit the material along with information on grade level, running time, copyright, release date, price, and an ordering address.

 Send audio recordings to: Stephanie Klose, 160 Varick Street, 11th Floor, New York, NY 10013; 646-380-0729; email@example.com.

 Send DVDs (either screeners or the final copy) to Kent Turner, 160 Varick Street, 11th Floor, New York, NY 10013; 646-380-0751; firstname.lastname@example.org.